What an EAP is actually for

 How to close the gap without replacing what works

 Adding a caregiving coordination benefit does not require replacing your EAP, restructuring your PTO, or changing your FMLA policy.
 It slots in alongside, as a discrete benefit-stack category.
-Three structures are common:
+With Averyn Keystone it's one offer, and you choose how much you fund along a contribution dial:

-• Voluntary benefit: Listed in your benefits portal with preferred annual-commitment pricing.
-Zero cost to the organization.
+• Make available at preferred rates (no employer cost): Listed in your benefits portal at the preferred rate; employees opt in and pay directly.
 Sharpest math for retention at the HCE level.

-All three structures are designed to coexist with your existing EAP, PTO, FMLA, and LSA architecture.
-The EAP keeps doing what it does well.
-The coordination benefit handles the layer the EAP can't.
+However you set the dial, it's designed to coexist with your existing EAP, PTO, FMLA, and LSA architecture.
+The EAP keeps doing what it does well; the coordination benefit handles the layer the EAP can't.
+This is a retention play for the people you already have, not a recruiting line for the careers page.

 How to test whether this matters in your org